 Such a reversal of perspective requires finding a different place from which to perceive the world, a different position from which to act.
 Rather than starting from the world as it is, one may choose to start from the will to grasp her life as his own.
 This decision immediately places one into conflict with the present reality, because here the conditions of existence and, thus, the choices of how one can live have already been determined by the ruling order.
-This has come about because a few people manage to take control of the conditions of everybody's existence - precisely, in exchange for bread and circuses, survival complete beings defined not as a conglomeration of social identities, but as unique, whole individuals.
+This has come about because a few people manage to take control of the conditions of everybody's existence - precisely, in exchange for bread and circuses, survival graced with a bit of entertainment.
+Thus, individual revolt needs to arm itself with an analysis of class that expands its critique, awakening a revolutionary perspective.
+When one also begins to understand the institutional and technological means through which the ruling class maintains, enforces and expands this control, this perspective takes on a social and luddite dimension.